Welcome to the Psychiatry Residency

 Maimonides Medical Center complies with the federal and city laws prohibiting discrimination including race, creed, color, national origin, sex, age, handicap, marital status or sexual orientation.

 For more information, visit our website at www.maimonidesmed.org or visit the FRIEDA website.
-You can also reach out to our Residency Coordinator Anne Ober at 718-283-8484 and email her at [email protected] or [email protected] for further inquiries.
+You can also reach out to our Residency Coordinator at 718-283-8484 or email [email protected] for further inquiries.

 The future of medical care is you